QuentinRa/blog.quentinra.dev/cybersecurity/red-team/_knowledge/topics/file_transfer.md

 * Using installed tools such as nc, php, etc. 🧯

 We may use checksum functions/commands to check that the file was correctly transferred.
 [Refer to cryptography/hashing/checksum](/cybersecurity/cryptography/algorithms/hashing/index.md#file-checksum).

+📚 Obfuscation such as with [UPX](/cybersecurity/purple-team/av_evasion/index.md) can reduce the executable size.
 </div></div>

 <hr class="sep-both">